 James Teel initiated an Advisory Council for the school.
 This group, consisting of Canadians and Americans, has been a valuable friend of the seminary through prayer, promotion, fund-raising and fellowship.
 The group has fluctuated in membership through the years with an average size of 30.

-Seminary trustees provide an important link between the seminary and churches in the Canadian Convention of Southern Baptists.
+Seminary trustees provide an important link between the seminary and churches in the Canadian National Baptist Convention.
 Trustees are elected by messengers from the churches at annual meetings of the convention.
 They are elected for four one-year terms and have the responsibility for helping the school achieve its goals, policies and vision.
 Trustee boards consist of seven men and women.
-They meet twice annually and report directly to the national leadership board of the Canadian Convention of Southern Baptists.
-Six seminary graduates have served as trustees of the school.
+They meet twice annually and report directly to the national leadership board of the CNBC.
+Many seminary graduates have served as trustees of the school.

 Standing on a hill overlooking Cochrane, Alberta there is a statue of a cowboy on his horse.
 The statue is entitled “Men of Vision” and was erected in memory of those early pioneers who established the area as a ranching operation in the 1880s which continues to the present day.

 On another hill overlooking Cochrane stands the Canadian Southern Baptist Seminary & College.
 Although without a statue, the seminary is a living testimony to the vision of pioneer Canadian Southern Baptists who desired to have a place to train their future pastors and church leaders.